Magyar57/mugOS/Docs/Building.md

 ### Run

-Once the OS is compiled, run it (emulate it) in QEMU, by executing: `qemu-system-i386 -drive", "file=${workspaceFolder}/build/floppy.img,format=raw,if=floppy`
+The `make run` command will run the OS with the default architecture/booting mode.

+Alternatively, if you wish to choose the architecure and booting mode, you can choose from the followings:

+- x86_64 UEFI: `qemu-system-x86_64 -drive if=pflash,file=/usr/share/edk2/x64/OVMF.4m.fd,format=raw,readonly=on -drive if=ide,media=disk,file=build/disk.img,format=raw`
+- x86_64 Legacy BIOS: `qemu-system-x86_64 -drive -drive if=ide,media=disk,file=build/disk.img,format=raw`

 ### Debugging...

 #### ...
+With gdb

+- Run the system that you wish to debug (see the Run section), and add the `-s -S` QEMU flags to make it wait for a gdb connection
+- The launch the debugger: `gdb`.
+Now connect to the remote QEMU server and set it up:
+  - target remote localhost:1234
+  - symbol-file build/kernel.elf
+  - break kmain
+  - layout src
+  - continue

+#### ...
 With Bochs

 To debug the OS, you can use bochs: `bochs-debugger -f Environment/Bochs.cfg`.

-#### ...
-With gdb

-You can attach to QEMU with gdb, by making QEMU wait for a gdb connection first.
-This will be supported more throughly later.
+This does NOT support UEFI booting, as bochs doesn't support OVMF.